yp-edu/yp-edu.github.io/pages/_drafts/marl-cluster-training.md

 But the strength of BenchMARL is to run benchmarks, i.e. a group of reproducible experiments with a similar configs.
 You can start by running the [`benchmarks/multiwalker.py`](https://github.com/yp-edu/marl-cluster-training/blob/main/scripts/benchmarks/multiwalker.py) script, which is equivalent to running the previous experiments (with multiple seeds) but fully baked with the powerfull plots from `marl-eval` to compare the experiments.

-- Run the benchmark: `uv run python -m scripts.benchmarks.multiwalker`
+- Run the benchmark: `uv run -m scripts.benchmarks.multiwalker`

 As this becomes to be tedious to run it on a personal computer the next step is to run it on a cluster.
 Jump to the [Cluster Training](#cluster-training) section for more details.